Posted: 10/18/21 | October 18th, 2021

 Satisfied, the man filled the glass to the brim and said, “Here!
 That’s one glass for you!
 Welcome to Zagreb and Croatia!”

 While in Greece, I met up with my friend Eli, who said, “I’m hosting a boat tour in Croatia for my birthday.”
 A lot of the other people I was in Greece were joining, so I thought, “Maybe I’ll come too.”
 While in Albania, I found out that even more of my friends were going, so I said, “Screw it, I’m in!”
 Bosnia and Serbia would have to wait.
-I was going to spend a week on a boat, before heading up through the center of the country toward Zagreb before heading into Slovenia.

 Except, due to a series of travel mishaps not worth going into detail about, I didn’t end up on the boat trip after all.
 (I did at least make it to Hvar to celebrate Eli’s birthday and that of Packs Light’s Gabby Beckford.
 That hangover lasted for days.)

-For starters, I learned that you really need a car if you plan to get off the coast.
+I learned that you really need a car if you plan to get off the coast.
 A contact at the tourism board had given me all these out-of-the-way destinations, but, lacking a car and with bus routes infrequent or nonexistent, I only made it to a couple.
 And, in Istria, I had planned to see the region’s small towns and Roman ruins and go on truffle hunts, but after adding up the cost of taxis back and forth everywhere, it was simply too expensive.

 For these itineraries, I would have needed a car.

-Second, there are some very distinct tourist zones in the country.
+I learned there are some very distinct tourist zones in the country.
 There’s the Dalmatian coast, with its mega-yachts, high prices, tons of parties, and hordes of tourists and celebrities.
 There’s the northern region of Istria, with its more laid-back, Italian feel, rustic small towns, higher numbers of European tourists, and a greater focus on food.

 There’s the interior, which sees far fewer tourists but offers tiny villages; beautiful, aquamarine lakes colored from the limestone; copious bike paths; and verdant national parks.
 Finally, there’s the capital of Zagreb and the eastern region of Slavonia, which often get overlooked in favor of the coast.